MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ::: zone pivot="azuredataexplorer"

-This tutorial will introduce you to the [Kusto Query Language (KQL)](index.md) and show you how to write KQL queries to retrieve, manipulate, and visualize your data stored in Azure Data Explorer.
+Welcome to this tutorial on the [Kusto Query Language (KQL)](index.md), the language used to write queries in Azure Data Explorer.

-To follow along, use the buttons above each example query to run them automatically.
-The examples in this tutorial use the `StormEvents` table, which is located in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.
-If you want to experiment with your own data, [add your own cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.

-In this tutorial, you'll get a chance to:
+In this tutorial, you'll learn how to:

 > [!div class="checklist"]
 >
 > * Get started with common operators
-> * Find insights wth aggregation functions
+> * Find insights with aggregation functions
 > * Join data from multiple tables
-> * Define variables with let statements
+> * Define variables
 > * Calculate percentages
 > * Calculate correlation coefficients
-> * Perform geospacial clustering
+> * Cluster geospacial data

+To follow along, use the buttons above each example query to run them automatically.
+The examples in this tutorial use the `StormEvents` table, which is located in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.
+If you want to experiment with your own data, [add your own cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.

 ## Prerequisites